 Yoga and meditation are incredible tools that you can begin using right away.

-Writing has been a free tool that I have used since I started doing yoga at 13 years old, I used to journal, a lot.
+Writing has been a free tool that I have used since I started doing yoga at 13 years old, I used to journal every morning between a paper round and school.
 I enjoy it, I write about myself easily and information that may be useful to people in some way.
 There is a beauty to writing, to being honest and not knowing who may stumble upon what you produce and the impact you have on their day, their life.